 Sons & Brothers X The Center for Cultural Power

-We are executed to bring The Center For Cultural Power's art and culture making lens to the Sons & Brothers social media platforms, weaving together art and social movements for young BIPOC audiences.
+We are excited to bring The Center For Cultural Power's art and culture making lens to the Sons & Brothers social media platforms, weaving together art and social movements for young BIPOC audiences.
 Together, both accounts will build a powerful home for intersectional social media storytelling and engagement.

 Sons & Brothers came to life as an energizing initiative of The California Endowment to support young men of color and to disrupt the school-to-prison pipeline.
 Over a span of seven years, it evolved to embrace broader themes of youth opportunity, health and wellness, including mental health, and to embrace youth of all genders.